 So I don't think it is unreasonable, in the context of these sorts of discussions, to define science very broadly.
 It just seems silly to me to say that scientific knowledge is one kind of thing, historical knowledge is something else, philosophical knowledge is a third and mathematical knowledge is a fourth.
 Mathematicians primarily use deductive reasoning in their work, but deductive reasoning is not some special, mathematical approach to knowledge that is separate from what scientists do.
 The primary tool of philosophy is dialectical argumentation, but this, too, is not something that is foreign to scientific practice.In other words, how can there be such a thing as scientism (which is the belief that science is the only legitimate mode of intellectual inquiry) when, in fact, we know that science is the only legitimate mode of intellectual inquiry?

-We know that everything is, in fact, a nail because, as you can plainly see, all we've got is there here hammer.
+We know that everything is, in fact, a nail because, as you can plainly see, all we've got here hammer.
 QEP (Quod est procusum.
 Rough translation: "That which was to be